thesofakillers/nowcastlib/examples/README.md

 is suggested for readers to first go over the
 [rawdata example](./rawdata.ipynb).

+### Signals

+The notebook [signals.ipynb](./signals.ipynb) demonstrates how one may use the [signals](../nowcastlib/signals.py) submodule to add a mixture of noise to an underlying signal while achieving a requested signal-to-noise ratio.
+Readers are encouraged to experiment with the `gen_composite_red_noise()` function.

 ### CLI Configurations

 Example configuration files for usage with the `nowcastlib` CLI tool are